ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 In CT scan images of patients with lung nodules, most of the data is not relevant to the nodule (up to 99.9999%).
 To extract the nods, an area around each candidate will be extracted, so the model can focus on one candidate at a time.

 == Training

-=== XXX 1
+=== Overview
-==== steps to training

-\[...\]
-The design of a convolutional neural network for detecting tumors are based on alternative image recognition that can be used as a starting point.
-A pre-existing network design will be modified for the project, with some adjustments made due to the input data being 3D.

-Convolutional neural networks typically have a tail, backbone, and head.
+- *CNN*: The design of a convolutional neural network for detecting tumors are based on alternative image recognition that can be used as a starting point.
+This Convolutional neural networks typically have a tail, backbone, and head.
 The tail processes the input, while the backbone contains most of the layers arranged in series of blocks.
 The head converts the output from the backbone to the desired output form.

-Our implementation of a deep learning model is called `Luna`, used for computer-aided detection of lung nodules in medical images.
-The model uses convolutional neural networks and `softmax` layers to classify the images.
-The text also covers techniques for initializing the model parameters and the training process for the model.

-==== Metrics

-Two input tensors are used to log the results. applies tensor masking and Boolean indexing while constructing masks.
-The purpose is to limit the metrics to only the nodule or non-nodule samples and count the total samples per class, as well as the number of samples that are classified correctly.

-The metric computes some per-label statistics and stores them in a dictionary, It determines the fraction of samples that are correctly classified, as well as the fraction that is correct from each label.
-Finally, the results are displayed as percentages.

-==== Epoch Training

-The first epoch is divided into 20193 steps called batches, each containing 256 data points.
+- *Epoch Training*: The epoch is divided into 20193 steps called batches, each containing 256 data points.
 Once the data is loaded and the training process begins, monitoring the performance of the computing resources is crucial to ensure that resources are being used effectively.

-displays training and validation metrics in a graphical format, making it easier to interpret the data.
+- *Metrics*: displays training and validation metrics in a graphical format, making it easier to interpret the data.
 We can adjust the smoothing option to remove noise from trend lines if our data is noisy.

-==== Conclusion (but)

-The chapter has provided a model and a training loop.

-==== XXX

-Each dataset may contain several samples.

-Data loaders can be used to modify data by adjusting the frequency of specific samples.
-This can be done to enhance or modify the dataset.

-Recall is the ability to identify all relevant things, while precision is the ability to identify only relevant things.
+  - Recall is the ability to identify all relevant things.
+  - while precision is the ability to identify only relevant things.

 The logging output are include the precision by including the count of correctly identified and the total number of samples for both negative and positive samples.

-==== Revisiting the problem of overfitting

-Overfitting occurs when a model learns specific properties of the training set, losing the ability to generalize, and making it less accurate in predicting samples that haven't been trained on.
+- *Overfitting*: Overfitting occurs when a model learns specific properties of the training set, losing the ability to generalize, and making it less accurate in predicting samples that haven't been trained on.
 For instance.
 To avoid overfitting, we must examine the right metrics.
 Looking at our overall loss, everything might seem fine, but that's because our validation set is unbalanced, and the negative samples dominate, making it hard for the model to memorize individual details.
 To prevent overfitting, we use data augmentation, which involves modifying a dataset by applying synthetic alterations to individual samples, resulting in a new dataset with a larger number of effective samples.
 Five specific data augmentation techniques are discussed, including mirroring the image, shifting it by a few voxels, scaling it up or down, rotating it around the head-foot axis, and adding noise to the image.

-This technique are designed to create new training samples from the existing ones by applying simple transformations.
+- *Data Automating*: This technique are designed to create new training samples from the existing ones by applying simple transformations.
 The transformations include shifting/mirroring, scaling, rotation, and adding noise.

-=== Segmentation 1
+=== Segmentation

 The process of segmentation to identify possible nodules, which is step 2 of the project's plan.
 The segmentation model is created using a U-Net.
 The objective is to flag voxels that might be part of a nodule and use the classification step to reduce the number of incorrectly marked voxels.

 ==== Semantic segmentation: Per-pixel classification